 The Placement test primarily aims to determine students' level of English knowledge.
-The test is 90 minutes long and assesses grammar and vocabulary knowledge and reading skill.
-Students who cannot pass the Placement test are directly placed in the EFL program.
+The test is 75 minutes long and assesses grammar and vocabulary knowledge and reading comprehension skills.
+Students who cannot pass the Placement test are directly placed in the EFL Program.
 Those who pass the Placement test can take the Proficiency Exam.

 The aim of the Proficiency exam is to decide whether students' level of English is adequate for academic studies in an English-medium university.
-The exam lasts about 4 hours and assesses reading, listening and writing skills.
+The exam lasts about 4 hours and assesses reading, listening, writing and speaking skills.
 The exam is administered in two sessions – one in the morning, and the other in the afternoon after a lunch break.
 Speaking test may be given in the afternoon, the day before or the following day.

 The Işık University Proficiency Exam (PE) consists of four components:

-2) Reading: In the first section, candidates read a text about the general topic (about 1300-1500 words).
-Then they answer 20 questions testing their comprehension of the text.
+1) Reading: In the first section, candidates read multiple texts about various topics.
+Then they answer related questions testing their comprehension of the text.
 Number of the questions vary according to the length of the texts.(15-20 questions)

-2) Listening: In this section, candidates listen to a lecture of about 1800-2,000 words, again on the same general topic.
+2) Listening: In this section, candidates listen to a lecture of about 1500-1600 words, on a general topic.
 The Listening Section aims to test the candidates' note-taking skills.
-Because of the length of the lecture text, the lecture is divided into two parts.
-In the first part of the lecture, the candidates listen to the lecture and take notes.
-Then the candidates answer the questions for the first part of the lecture using their notes.
-In the second part of the lecture, which is the continuation of the first part, the same procedure is followed.
+The candidates listen to the lecture and take notes.
+Then the candidates answer the questions using their notes.
+(16 questions)

-Duration: Lecture reading (part one and part two combined) by the lecture reader approximately takes 30 minutes.
-The candidates are given 13-14 minutes to answer the questions in each part.
+Duration: Lecture reading by the lecture reader approximately takes 15-20 minutes.
+The candidates are given 15-20 minutes to answer the questions.

 The Exit Exam is administered three times a year, in January, June, and August.
 The January Exit Exam given at the end of the first semester is for Track 3 students.
 However, the prerequisites to take this exam include a term average of at least 70 and 90 percent attendance to lessons.
 All students who have not exceeded the absence limit can sit the June Exit Exam.
-The Exit Exam consists of three main sections: Reading, Listening and Writing.
-The Reading (%25) and Listening (%35) sections multiple choice type.
-The Writing section is made of two parts: In one part, students write a "Response Paragraph" (%15), and in the other, they write an "Essay" (%25).
+The Exit Exam consists of four main sections: Reading, Listening, Writing and Speaking.
+Each skill exam weighs 25%.

 A student may be exempted from the Preparatory School Program without taking the Proficiency Exam, or Exit Exam, only if a student has received one of the following test scores from an officially accepted test centre within one year.